Initial assessment

 Suggested initial post-arrival screening investigations

 Screening (e.g. neonatal screening, visual and hearing assessment) may have been limited or unavailable in the country of origin, and prior access to healthcare, dental care and education varies.
 It is important to explain the concepts of health assessment, screening and disease prevention.
-Families need to understand the implications of health screening and give informed consent; this means explaining all tests, the conditions being tested, the meaning of a positive test, and the next step in management.
+Families need to understand the implications of health screening and give informed consent; this means explaining all tests, conditions being screened, the meaning of a positive test, and next steps in management.
 Individual counselling and an explanation of confidentiality are required in adolescents.

-The following list includes suggested first-line investigations, additional investigations may be needed depending on the clinical scenario.
+The following list includes suggested first-line investigations, based on the 2016 Refugee Guidelines from the Australasian Society for Infectious Diseases (ASID) and Refugee Health Network of Australia (RHeaNA) and updated for Afghan, Ukrainian, Gazan and Rohingyan arrivals.
+Additional investigations may be needed depending on the clinical scenario.

 All children and adolescents